-- 4. Press and hold for 4 seconds, either push-button PB-D or PB-U, to change the Parameter to the desired new value. - 5.
-Press push-button PB-M or PB-L to exit the Value Change mode.
+- Press and hold for 4 seconds, either push-button PB-D or PB-U, to change the Parameter to the desired new value.
+(If the Parameter values will not change, they may be locked.
+See directions below to un-lock Parameters.) - Press push-button PB-M or PB-L to exit the Value Change mode.